 Instead, you look for the opportunities and lessons to do better in future and do not punish anyone for their mistakes.

 You assess the situation, and adjust accordingly to implement systems that avoid similar scenarios in the future, a resilient business move.

 As above, finding opportunities in perceived problems means you have the potential to create an innovative brand.

 While many focus on the negative, you pull out solutions that can transform results and build resilience long term.

-6. Know how to pivot
+6. Know When and How to Pivot

-Speaking of results, should the need arise leaders understand there will be times when they have to pivot to get the results needed.
+Speaking of results, should the need arise, leaders understand there will be times when they have to pivot to get the results needed.